Darshan I/O profiler¶

 should work out of the box.

-Darshan is automatically injected into users' applications at compile time, but it can also be enabled at runtime on dynamically linked executables: these are applications built before darshan went into production, or applications built without the Cray compiler wrappers (e.g. Nvidia compilers for external Cori architectures), or interpreted languages applications (e.g. Python).
-This may also be useful for applications not built on Cori, like executables on CVMFS or other pre-compiled binaries.
+Darshan is automatically injected into users' applications at compile time, but it can also be enabled at runtime on dynamically linked executables: these are applications built before Darshan went into production, or applications built without the Cray compiler wrappers, or interpreted languages applications (e.g. Python).
+This may also be useful for applications not built on Perlmutter, like executables on CVMFS or other pre-compiled binaries.

 variable for your application, for example: